lesaint/lesaint.github.io/content/from_jekyll/tips/2014-11-07-script_to_delete_all_objects_in_a_oracle_schema.md

----
-layout: post
-title: "Script to delete all objects in a Oracle schema"
+Title: Script to delete all objects in a Oracle schema
-tags:
- - Oracle
- - script
+Tags: Oracle, script
-categories:
- - tips
-image:
- feature: feature_image_green.png
-comments: true
-share: true
----

 Use the following script to drop all objects in a specific schema in an Oracle Database without droping the schema itself.
 It saves you from recreating the schema, its associated user, its rights, etc.